Montana Mountain Lion

 My first big game animal that I took with a handgun was a Texas hog a few years ago.
-A Glock 10mm, my bear country accessory, was my weapon of choice for that hunt but last year I was introduced to the Desert Eagle .429 by Magnum Research.
-I got the opportunity to design the pistol’s look thanks to Outlaw Ordnance, a custom engraving shop who turned my DE into a one-of-a-kind work of art.
+A Glock 10mm, my bear country accessory, was my weapon of choice for that hunt.
+Last year I was introduced to the Desert Eagle .429 by Magnum Research.
+I got the opportunity to design the pistol’s look thanks to Outlaw Ordnance, a custom engraving shop who turned it into a one-of-a-kind work of art.
 I decked it out with a Vortex Razor 3MOA site which would withstand the recoil.
-After taking it to the range it was my goal to hunt black bears and lions with .429, two hunts that offer up close and personal shot opportunities.
+After taking it to the range my goal was to hunt black bears and lions with it!

 Powerful yet stealthy, lions flow through the landscape like water, with effortless ease.
 Scaling steep rugged canyons, often through deep snow, is easy for these athletic predators.
 When it’s time to attack they hit with the force of a freight train, often suffocating or paralyzing their prey with a strategically placed bite around the face or neck.
 Mountain lions, also known as cougars or pumas, are undeniably beautiful but deadly.
 And in certain areas of the West…overpopulated.

 Predator Hunting Facts